willieeaton/malo/journal.md

 ### May 3, 2020
 * Created "Options" page for adding each type of file.
 Not too advanced yet.
 * Implemented on-load data refresh event.
+* User can now add PWAD files to database from inside program!
+Starting to become a real launcher.

 # TODO